President’s Leadership Team Report February 3 and 10, 2021

 CARES/HEERF Funding Updates

-The College continues to deploy federal funds to meet critical student needs and address budgetary
+The College continues to deploy federal funds to meet critical student needs and address

 challenges.